A Guide to Regression Discontinuity Designs in Medical Applications: Analysis with Continuous Score

 \subsection{Continuity-Based Methods}

 A common problem in RD settings is that there are often few observations with score values very close to the cutoff, which means that estimating the effect at $X_i=\C$ requires using observations whose values of $X_i$ are relatively far from $\C$.
 Because a sufficiently smooth function can be well approximated by a polynomial function, up to misspecification error, standard continuity-based RD estimation methods approximate the regression functions, $\E[Y_i(0) | X_i = x]$ and $\E[Y_i(1) | X_i = x]$ using a polynomial function of the score.
-Early empirical work in RD designs employed flexible higher-order polynomial estimators, usually of $4$th or $5$th order, over the entire support of the data.
-This approach is referred to as global, since it uses all the data points in the approximation.
-However, the RD point estimator is defined at the boundary point $\C$, a case in which global polynomial methods may lead to unreliable RD point estimates.